SidhBhat/elastic-pendulum/README.md

 ## Introduction

-This is an octave/matlab script to simulate an [elastic pendulum](https://en.wikipedia.org/wiki/Elastic_pendulum).
+This is an octave script to simulate an [elastic pendulum](https://en.wikipedia.org/wiki/Elastic_pendulum).
 We use the euler integration methode for the simulation.

 ## How to Use